 iPhone X’s Face ID was greeted with a lot of hype when it was announced.
-The facial recognition technology has the capabilities to differentiate the owner of the device from others just by scanning the face.
+The facial recognition technology has the capability to differentiate the owner of the device from others just by scanning the face.
 In the same year, Google Pixel had an inbuilt app called Google Lens, which could scan images and return relevant and accurate results.
 So how exactly do computers know what it’s looking at?
 Much of this can be attributed to computer vision, which utilizes neural networks, machine learning, and image recognition to make accurate human-like decisions regarding images.
 However, knowing what the picture is can be impressive, but what significance does it offer in changing the technological landscape?

 It may be possible to direct the self-driving cars to drive in a particular lane or apply brakes when an obstacle appears in their proximity.
 But one major challenge for autonomous vehicles is its ability to identify road signs, lane markings, traffic signals, and hand signals.
 Advanced computer vision and machine learning algorithms can quickly detect whether the obstacle nearby is a boy crossing the road or just some object which can be circumvented.
 Additionally, it can also understand fellow drivers’ hand signals and make necessary adjustments.